maclay13531/20171107-backend-proejct/README.md

 ## Overview
 PetBasket is a web application designed to help match users with their ideal pet!
 It's free to join, and users may search for pets in their area that are available for adoption based on type (dog or cat), age, and gender.
-It also features a Classifieds/Listings feature where users can upload a photo and information of pet(s) they have available for adoption.
+It also features a Classifieds/Listings feature where shelters, organizations or individuals can upload a photo and information of pet(s) they have available for adoption.

 ## The Team
 * **[Jason Li](https://github.com/2monsta)**:
 	* **Primary team role**: Backend Routing
-  	* **Contributions**:  Registration/Login Authentication,
+  	* **Contributions**:  Registration/Login Authentication,Database
   	* **Key code portions**: User Authentication, Search, Favorites

 * **[Binh Chung](https://github.com/binhc)**:
-	* **Primary team role**: text text text
+	* **Primary team role**: Backend Routing, UX
-  	* **Contributions**:  text text text
+  	* **Contributions**: Flow Chart, WireFrame, Database, Account Management, Gif Creator
-  	* **Key code portions**: Flow Chart,
+  	* **Key code portions**: Profile, Navbar, Classified Listings

 * **[Jong Park](https://github.com/maclay13531)**:
 	 * **Primary team role**: text text text